eyal0/optimize_common_cases/README.md

 In both branches we have same code!
 We might expect the compiler to optimize away the `if` branch but it seems that the compiler will optimize the function inside instead.
-Here's some example code:
+Here's some example code for computing a sum of consecutive integers:

 ```c++
 #include <cmath>